fanout/js-serve-grip/examples/next-ws/README.md

 # next-ws

-Example for using connect-grip with WebSockets-over-HTTP in Next.js.
+Example for using serve-grip with WebSockets-over-HTTP in Next.js.

-1. To run the example, first build `connect-grip` by typing the following _in the root directory_ of this repository.
+1. To run the example, first build `serve-grip` by typing the following _in the root directory_ of this repository.
 ```
 npm install